Find Your Perfect School

 How do I become a Computer Support Specialist?

 There are several paths to becoming a Computer Support Specialist that you can choose from.
 Options include certificate programs, associate degrees, or bachelor’s degrees.
-Knowledge of computer applications and the like is required to do most jobs.
+Knowledge of computer applications and the like is required to do most jobs as Computer Support Specialists.
 The educational requirements will depend on the scope of work and your employer’s mandates.